-4.2.6.4.2.
-Hydrogenation from Gasification Gas and HydroMethanation:
+4.2.7.4.2.
+Hydrogenation of Gasified Biomass and Biogas:

-The initial calculations regarding hydrogenation of gasification and biogas are similar and here illustrated for the hydrogenation of gasification gas.
+The initial calculations regarding hydrogenation of gasified biomass and biogas are similar and here illustrated for the hydrogenation of syngas from biomass gasification.

 The total demand for both hydrogen and gasification gas is calculated: